You are hereAbout Mirror Stage: Behind the Scenes / A Short History of Mirror Stage

 In October 2002, Mirror Stage kicked off its Season of Premieres with the West Coast premiere of The Knee Desires the Dirt by Julie Hébert.
 In February 2003, Mirror Stage presented the Northwest Premiere of Far East by A.R.
 Gurney.
 The Season of Premieres concluded in November 2003 with the Northwest Premiere of Abstract Expression by Theresa Rebeck.

-The Feed Your Mind staged reading series was developed as a less expensive way to continue engaging the community.
-A vehicle for stimulating civic dialogue, Feed Your Mind examines topical issues from different perspectives.
+A more cost-effective way of engaging the community, the Feed Your Mind staged reading series was developed to investigate how theatre can be used to build understanding among diverse groups.
+A vehicle for stimulating dialogue, Feed Your Mind examines topical issues from different perspectives.
 The plays are presented simply, with no sets or costumes—just the actors and the text.
 Following every performance, a discussion with the audience and artists further explores the issues raised in more depth.

 Mirror Stage returned to fully staged productions with the West Coast premiere of Odin's Horse by Robert Koon, at the Ethnic Cultural Theatre, October 24 through November 11, 2012.
-Odin's Horse, named "one of the best productions of 2012" by Seattle Gay News, was Mirror Stage's first fully-staged production since 2003.
-Odin's Horse was nominated for two Gypsy Rose Lee Awards: for Excellence in Direction of a Play (Small Budget) and Excellence in Sound Design (Small Budget).
+Odin's Horse was named "one of the best productions of 2012" by Seattle Gay News, and nominated for two Gypsy Rose Lee Awards: for Excellence in Direction of a Play (Small Budget) and Excellence in Sound Design (Small Budget).